The 20 Biggest Benefits of Blogging

 Starting a blog that covers all the bases is a great way to control your online identity and make sure that the top result on Google makes a the right first impression.

-After listing the 20 biggest benefits of starting and maintaining a blog, I still feel like I’ve left a lot unsaid.
+After listing the 20 biggest benefits of creating and maintaining a blog, I still feel like I’ve left a lot unsaid.
 A blog can be more than just a way of advancing your online presence; it can be a way of advancing your life… a platform you create that can propel you forward in the direction of your choice.